 Early 2020, we gathered in St. Louis at the FamilyFarms Group Winter Meeting for a panel on farm management software.
 It was a farmer-led discussion, and like the evolution of Conservis itself, this panel came about quite organically.

-“The genesis for today's presentation started a year ago at last year's FamilyFarms Group Winter Meeting,” said Scott Schmidt, VP at Conservis and moderator of the panel.
+“The genesis for today's presentation started a year ago at last year's FamilyFarms Group Winter Meeting,” said Scott Schmidt, VP of Partnerships at Conservis and moderator of the panel.
 Last year, he and a colleague led a session on new features in the Conservis system.
 Scott described how a grower in the room began chiming in casually, and how responsive the room was to the back-and-forth interaction.
 “Somebody said something and then she said, ‘Well, here's how I use Conservis.’
 And then somebody else said something, and then she said, ‘Well, here's what I do.’
 And on and on,” Scott said.
 “Jack and I looked at each other and said, ‘This is pretty good.’”

 And so the idea for this panel was born.
 There’s a lot more credibility when farmers hear about our tools and solutions from other farmers, instead of hearing from us.
 This conversation was intended to facilitate farmers hearing from their peers, about the benefits of a farm management software system.